Recipes

 This property displays useful console.info about transition used, for debugging purpose only.

 It sets logLevel to debug.
-Default is off.
+Default is false.

 Enable it like this: